shahvannsh/shahvannsh/README.md

 - 📫 How to reach me: itsvannsh@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I teach young people about Python in their school and learn in my college.
-                I am a Second-year student.
+                I am a Third-year student.
                 I am mastering my Python language to a level that I know everything related to Python.
                 I am good at communicating.
-                I am Learning DSA.
+                I am Learning DAA.
 I am creating many mini project games and GUI's in Python.They will be in this repo.
                 I am Participating in my hackathons.
                 I am trying to paricipate in GoSoc.
-                Trying make the difference and create something big in life and make my surrounding proud of me I have recently got an intership at Nova Techset company as a AI-ML intern
+                Trying make the difference and create something big in life and make my surrounding proud of me I have recently got an intership at Nova Techset company as a AI-ML intern I am also a Campus Ambassdor for IIT-B E-CELL.